Enstar Group (NASDAQ:ESGR) Receives New Coverage from Analysts at StockNews.com

-StockNews.com initiated coverage on shares of Enstar Group (NASDAQ:ESGR – Free Report) in a research report report published on Thursday morning.
-The firm issued a hold rating on the insurance provider’s stock.
+StockNews.com assumed coverage on shares of Enstar Group (NASDAQ:ESGR – Free Report) in a research report sent to investors on Friday morning.
+The brokerage issued a hold rating on the insurance provider’s stock.

 Enstar Group Stock Performance

-Enstar Group (NASDAQ:ESGR – Get Free Report) last issued its quarterly earnings results on Monday, July 29th.
+Enstar Group (NASDAQ:ESGR – Get Free Report) last posted its quarterly earnings data on Monday, July 29th.
 The insurance provider reported $10.78 EPS for the quarter.
-Enstar Group had a return on equity of 18.55% and a net margin of 81.31%.
-The firm had revenue of $159.00 million during the quarter.
+Enstar Group had a net margin of 81.31% and a return on equity of 18.55%.
+The company had revenue of $159.00 million during the quarter.

 Enstar Group Limited acquires and manages insurance and reinsurance companies and portfolios in run-off in Bermuda and internationally.
 It engages in the run-off property and casualty; other reinsurance; life and catastrophe; and legacy underwriting businesses; as well as investment activities.
 The company also provides consulting services, including claims inspection, claims validation, reinsurance asset collection, syndicate management, and IT consulting services to the insurance and reinsurance industry.